 Figure 3 is the time series of monthly precipitation spatially averaged over the study domain for GPCC, MRMS, 3B42 and IMERG, respectively, from June 2014 to December 2019.
 MRMS data are missing from January to May 2016.
 Precipitation from MRMS during July - November 2017 is evidently abnormally lower than all other products.
 Daily and 3-hourly precipitation maps (https://wallops-prf.gsfc.nasa.gov/NMQ/IMERG_3B42_MRMS_30m/index.php) reveal that MRMS failed to capture major rain events due to some unknown issues during this period.
 After the period, there were large amounts of missing data in MRMS from December 2017 to February 2018.
 Hence, we only use the data in the common time span of 55 months from June 2014 to December 2015, June 2016 to July 2017, and March 2018 - December 2019 in this study.
 The data from January to May 2016 and from August 2017 to February 2018 are excluded.
 From the commonly available 55-month datasets for all products, there are three winters (December 2014 - February 2015, December 2016- February 2017, and December 2018- February 2019) and five summers (June-August in 2014, 2015, 2016, 2018, and 2019), which will be studied in a winter/summer contrast.

 Figure 3 illustrates that the satellite-based monthly precipitation from TRMM 3B42 and GPM IMERG have a pattern similar to the observations from ground-based MRMS and GPCC products.
 All products are able to reasonably reproduce the precipitation seasonal variation.
 IMERG and 3B42 appear to overestimate the winter precipitation.
 The overestimation is likely because IR precipitation estimation in satellite products is indirectly inferred from cloud top temperature which limits the accuracy for the cold precipitation detection and quantification [17].
-Product charicteristics will be further analyzed in next section.
+Product characteristics will be further analyzed in next section.